 High caffeine energy drinks same as ‘necking four cans of Coke’ – Streeting

-The Government has launched a 12-week consultation on the issue and plans to implement the change as soon as it can.
+Health Secretary says high caffeine energy drinks same as ‘necking four cans of Coke’

-Mr Streeting told BBC Breakfast on Wednesday that teachers are also concerned as they “see the impact of these drinks on children’s concentration, their learning, their behaviour”.
+Teachers are also voicing concerns, as he told BBC Breakfast on Wednesday, because they "see the impact of these drinks on children’s concentration, their learning, their behaviour".

+In response, the government has initiated a 12-week consultation period on the issue, with plans to implement changes as swiftly as possible.

 Meanwhile, doctors “have warned about the long term impact of these high caffeine energy drinks, many of them full of sugar – just one can of this stuff is the equivalent of necking four cans of Coke,” he said.